Your crew is ready to work their butts off.

 Referrals are the ULTIMATE cheat code.

-Yet, almost no one actually systematizes them.
+Yet, almost no one actually systematizes their referral program.

 We’ll be honest with you: Saying to yourself, “they’ll remember me,” is a cope.
 That won’t actually yield consistent referrals.

-• Ask right after the win (fresh lawn, happy client, dopamine high)
+- Ask right after the win (fresh lawn, happy client, dopamine high)

-• Make it simple (“Refer a neighbor!
+- Make it simple (“Refer a neighbor!
 We’ll thank you with $$ off on your next lawn cleaning”)

-• Reward both sides (clients and referrals convert faster when you do)
+- Reward both sides (clients and referrals convert faster when you do)

 Your homework for this week: Write a simple referral offer.
 E.g., “Know a neighbor or friend who needs landscaping?
 Send them our way!
 We’ll take $100 off your next service as a thank-you.”